hegoimanzano/ICASCM2025/intro.md

   - On macOS and Linux, Python can be run natively or inside a virtual environment.
   - On Windows, a separate installation is required.
 We recommend using *Visual Studio Code* (VS Code), a free editor by Microsoft that integrates smoothly with Python.

 - **Basic file and path handling**: A minimal understanding of how to navigate file paths and execute Python scripts will be necessary.
+- **Simulation code** We will use [LAMMPS](https://docs.lammps.org) (Large-scale Atomic/Molecular Massively Parallel Simulator).
+LAMMPS is a classical molecular dynamics simulation code focusing on materials modeling, originally developed at Sandia National Laboratories, a US Department of Energy facility.
+LAMMPS is open-source software distributed under the GPLv2.
+[Atomify](https://andeplane.github.io/atomify/)

 > **Note**: No access to a supercomputer is required, since the tutorial is based on a **basic but representative example** designed to be executable on a personal computer.